eduardolucioac/groovim/README.md

 Relevant changes in the default Vim behavior!
 -----

- - Use  Ctrl+b  to enable visual block mode;
+ - Use Ctrl+b to enable visual block mode (not Ctrl+v);
  - When changes from visual mode to insert mode the cursor do not move;
  - Use default OS clipboard;
- - The "insert" and "paste" from the same cursor position;
+ - The "insert" (includes typed text) and "paste" from the same cursor position;

 Script features!
 -----